-Oral and written review of basic English grammar for low-intermediate level ESL students.
-Focus on modals, quantifiers, and articles.
+This course is a review of basic English grammar for beginning-level ESL students.
+Focus is on present tense modals, future tense with "will", quantifiers and articles.
 S/U grading.
-Required preparation: admission into the ESLA program.
+Required preparation: admission into the ESLA Program.
 (N)

 ESLA 022A ENGLISH READING & VOCABULARY IIA (2)